The purchaser of a plot in Catholic Cemeteries does not acquire the property itself, but only the "right of burial".

 The interment fee is separate and distinct from the purchase of the "Right of Burial".
 This fee must be paid in full prior to the interment.

 Grave spaces may be used for the burial of human remains only (with an allowance for pets).
 Normally, a maximum of one interment or two inurnments (cremated remains) is permitted in a single grave.
 If space permits and at the discretion of the Cemetery, a family may purchase an additional "Right of Burial" for cremated remains to be placed in a single grave where one interment or two inurnments has taken place.

 Since Catholic Cemeteries is a Catholic Institution, it is customary that interments are provided for Catholics.
 As a sign of the bonds of family unity, non-Catholics may be buried in a Catholic cemetery alongside the Catholic members of the family.

 Assignment or transfer of any plot will at all times be subject to the guidelines of Catholic Cemeteries.
 No burial space or interest therein will be transferred or assigned without the consent of Catholic Cemeteries.
 A notarized statement indicating permission of the original purchaser and/or his/her heir(s) is required.
 A recording fee may be charged to provide this service.

-One approved in-ground vase or non-decorative clay or plastic pot of flowers will be permitted on each grave during the Spring/Summer season of April 1st - October 15th.
-The pot should not exceed 10 inches in diameter or 10 inches in height.
-They will not be permitted during the fall clean up period of October 16th - October 31st.
+One approved in-ground vase or non-decorative clay or plastic pot of flowers will be permitted on each grave during the grass cutting season of April 1st – October 15th.
+The pot should not exceed 10” in diameter or 10” in height.
+Decorations will not be permitted during the Fall clean up period of October 16th – October 31st.

 Winter decorations will be permitted from November 1st – March 15th.
 They will not be permitted during the Spring cleanup period of March 16th – March 31st.

 Certain monument sections in the Cemetery may have planting privileges.
 Please check with the Cemetery office for more information.
 In-ground plantings are not permitted on lawn level memorial graves.

-Due to the possible hazards they may cause to employees and visitors, the placing of chairs, benches, toys, plastic or metal designs, ornaments, pictures, shells, chips, gravel, settees, trellises, and similar articles will not be permitted.
+Due to the possible hazards they may cause to employees and visitors, the placing of chairs, toys, shells, chips, gravel, trellises and similar articles will not be permitted.